Marco Pissardo: Loan to Lecco

 After having made his seasonal debub with Arezzo, on 2 October 2020, Pissardo was loaned to Lecco for the 2020–21 season.
 On 11 November he made his debut for the club and he also kept his first clean sheet in a 1–0 home win over Novara.
 He became Lecco first-choice goalkeeper early in the season.
 On 19 December he kept his second clean sheet for Lecco in a 2–0 home win over Pro Vercelli, and one month later, on 17 January his third in a 0–0 away draw against AlbinoLeffe.
 Pissardo helped Lecco to reach the play-offs, however the club lost 4–1 against Grosseto in the first round, he didn't play that match because an injury.
 Pissardo ended his season-long loan to Lecco with 26 appearances, 20 goals conceded and 12 clean sheets.

 Lecco

 On 8 July 2021, he returned to Lecco on a permanent basis, signing a multi-year contract.

 Novara

-On 8 July 2022, he signed with Novara.
+On 8 July 2022, Pissardo joined Serie C club Novara on a free transfer.
+During his only season, he kept 5 clean sheets in 20 league matches.

+On 1 September 2023, Pissardo's contract with Novara was terminated by mutual consent.

+Bari

+On 6 September 2023, Pissardo joined Serie B club Bari on a free transfer, signing a two-year contract.